ricochhet/SandstormServer/README.md

 A mod.io proxy server to intercept the auth request of mod.io and respond with our own JSON model.

-## Guide

-### Sandstorm.Proxy
-- Build: `./install.ps1 -build proxy` or `dotnet build ./Sandstorm.Proxy.Cient` (From `project` root).
-- **READ:** Upon first run the proxy will require you install a certificate (`rootCert.pfx`).
+Upon first run the proxy will require you install a certificate (`rootCert.pfx`).
 This is required to handle HTTPS traffic (YOU MUST INSTALL IT FOR EVERYTHING TO WORK CORRECTLY!).
 Additionally, the proxy may fail to find `rootCert.pfx` on first run, this does not affect the proxy, but the game itself may be unable to interact with it.
 You will have to restart the proxy for it to find the `rootCert.pfx`.

-#### Notes
-- Whether it's exclusive to the tested game (Insurgency: Sandstorm) or not, the proxy settings of your device must be set to use `127.0.0.1`, using localhost makes the game ignore the proxy settings entirely.
-If in the future it is found different games behave differently, this may become an explicit CLI setting.
+## Requirements
+- .NET 7 SDK
+- Visual Studio Code

+## Build
+The primary way to build is using [Cake](https://cakebuild.net/).

+1. Install Cake: `dotnet tool install Cake.Tool --version 3.2.0`
+2. Run `dotnet-cake build.cake` (from `/project/` root).
+3. Output will be located in `project/Build/*`.

+## Running
+The nature of this project attempting to be as dynamic as possible means it comes with some prior setup to make the most out of.

+1. Run the program once to generate the programs configuration file: `SandstormServerCfg.json`.
+2. Exit out of the program and modify the `ModioGameId` field to your desired game id.
+3. Generate an API key for Mod.io at [https://mod.io/me/access](https://mod.io/me/access).
+4. Replace the `PLACE_API_KEY_HERE` text in the configuration file with your API key.
+5. Modify the `AddToSubscription` field with your desired mod ids.
+    - Every id must be written as a string. `"AddToSubscription": ["00000", "10000", "20000"],`
+    - If you have previously added a mod, but no longer want to include it, put the id in `DoNotAddToSubscription`.
+6. Run the program, and it should automatically fetch the mods you want to add, and automatically find the `Subscription.json`
+7. The proxy server should now be up and running, and you can now launch your game.

-- (If your internet breaks) If the proxy server crashes, you do not safely exit, your computer crashes, etc., you may have to clear your proxy settings.
+If the proxy server crashes, you do not safely exit, your computer crashes, your internet breaks, etc., you may have to clear your proxy settings.
 Typically you can simply switch your proxy to be off in Windows.
-    - Settings -> Network & internet -> Proxy -> Manual proxy setup -> Setup -> Use a proxy server -> Toggle off.
+Settings -> Network & internet -> Proxy -> Manual proxy setup -> Setup -> Use a proxy server -> Toggle off.
 The method to do this may depend on your operating system.

-### Mod.io API
+## Advanced Users (Mod.io API)
 The API requires a valid API key to use.
 Go to [https://mod.io/me/access](https://mod.io/me/access) to generate one.

 *Sandstorm.Proxy does not assist in downloading and installing mods.
 To download and install mods, you must do so directly through [mod.io](https://mod.io/g).